weinkauf/TeXnicCenter-Manual/source/introduction.rst

 What is TeXnicCenter?
 ---------------------

-TeXnicCenter is an integrated development environment (IDE) that provides features for creating, editing and compiling LaTeX documents on Microsoft Windows 2000, XP, Vista and Windows 7.
-TeXnicCenter's editor recognizes LaTeX commands and highlights them making it easier to understand the structure of a document.
+TeXnicCenter is an integrated development environment (IDE) used to create, edit and compile LaTeX documents on Microsoft Windows 2000, XP, Vista and Windows 7.
+It includes a code editor with syntax highlighting and provides document structure visualization.

 The compilation process that converts LaTeX documents into a typeset output can be started by simply choosing a menu item or clicking a toolbar button.
-LaTeX compiler diagnostics are analyzed and the result is displayed in a separate window.
-This allows to easily navigate through the error, warning, or bad box messages by clicking an appropriate toolbar button
+LaTeX compiler diagnostics are displayed in a separate window allowing to navigate through the error, warning, or bad box messages.

-Viewing the typeset document is easy with TeXnicCenter.
-Just choose the appropriate menu item and the right viewer application will be started.
+A viewer that displays the typeset document can be started using a single click.
-Document viewers that support TeXnicCenter's *inverse search* will allow to switch between the typeset document and the corresponding line in the source.
+Viewers that support TeXnicCenter's *inverse search* can be used to switch between the typeset document and the corresponding line in the source.

-TeXnicCenter's aim is to support unexperienced LaTeX users by providing shortcuts to important LaTeX command via menu entries.
-Furthermore, the execution of the LaTeX compiler and tools like MakeIndex and BibTeX is handled automatically.
+TeXnicCenter's aim is to support unexperienced LaTeX users by providing shortcuts to important LaTeX commands via menu entries.
+Furthermore, the execution of the LaTeX compiler and tools such as MakeIndex and BibTeX is handled automatically.
 TeXnicCenter supports advanced LaTeX users as well by providing a powerful, fully customizable integrated development environment.

 .. index::
   inverse search